 Since I was ethical veg(etari)an and a follower of the traditional yoga, understanding of ethical guidelines and codes of conduct (yamas sand niyamas) and their integration into my own yoga style, came spontaneously.
 Animal rights advocating and the experience as a teacher of animal protection, along with interest in Jivamukti Yoga - which emphasis on the ancient eastern style of exercise, recognizing the spiritual progress in compassion to all living beings - was an indicator of my own way which I recognized as Ahimsa Yoga (Sanskrit: Ahimsa - Non-injury, non-violence), a practice of non-violence.
 It includes the traditional practice of asanas (position for stretching and strengthening), pranayama (breathing techniques for harmonizing and energizing) and meditation (deep relaxation), combined with the Indian philosophy of nonviolence.
 This practice in itself involves compassion, tolerance, acceptance, patience and awareness of the connectedness of all beings.

 I finished 200 hours yoga teacher training at Vidya Yoga school of Dragan Loncar, a follower of the Bihar Yoga tradition, and thus acquired the right to teach asanas (yoga postures), pranayama (breathing technique) and yoga nidra (yogic relaxation).
-At the Faculty of Sport and Tourism - TIMS of the University of Novi Sad I gained the title Sertificated Yoga Instructor, which qualified me for obtaining work permit and professional license that I received from the Commission of the Alliance for Recreation and Fitness Serbia, pursuant to the Law on Sports of the Republic of Serbia.
+At the Faculty of Sport and Tourism – TIMS of the University of Novi Sad I gained the title Sertificated Yoga Instructor, which qualified me for obtaining work permit and professional license that I received from the Commission of the Alliance for Recreation and Fitness Serbia, pursuant to the Law on Sports of the Republic of Serbia.
 As a scholarship holder of the Government of India under The Indian Technical and Economic Cooperation (ITEC) I completed Special Training Programme for Yoga Trainers at the S-VYASA yoga university in Bengalore (Swami Vivekananda Yoga Anusandhana Samsthana).
 Yogi training program according to the purest Vedic tradition of Yoga and international standards that provides 500 hours of training I finished at the school of Traditional Yoga, led by award-winning scientist and famous Indian yoga teacher Dr. ALV Kumar, whose school is characterized by science-based courses and focused on holistic health.
+At the Faculty of Sports and Psychology – TIMS in 2024, I obtained the title Sport Operational Trainer – Sport Teacher, which qualified me for training work with children.
 I am a registered Yoga Teacher with Yoga Alliance, the most eminent association of yoga instructors and yoga schools in the world, accredited with designations: E-RYT 500 (Experienced Registered Yoga Teacher) and YACEP (Continuing Education Provider).
 I attended seminars for Pranayama, Kundalini and perfecting the spiritual body of the Italian school Pramiti led by Walter Tirak Ruta, a direct student and follower of the famous "Silent Yogi" Sri Sri Satchidananda, as well as a Yoga For Children master course organized by "Simha-Virya Yoga" school (Amsterdam).
 I received the stipend of Yoga Alliance Foundation (YAF) for the Teaching for Equity program (TEF) implemented in 2023 with Ivy Child International and Synergy Yoga.

 I took additional classes of Hatha, Ashtanga, Vinyasa and Shedow Yoga in various yoga centers and I have been trained in Power Yoga with the teacher Zoran Zrnic, Yin Yoga with Ana Plisnic and Kundalini Yoga with Danica Cvetkovic.
 I attended numerous yoga workshops, including Ashtanga Yoga workshops with Ranko Stojiljkovic, authorized Ashtanga Yoga teacher Level 2, Yoga for Diabetes by Indian charitable society VYASA as well as Yoga Alliance online workshops intended for Yoga instructors.
 Except the courses for teaching physical postures (asanas), the management of life energy (pranayama) and relaxation exercises (pratjahara), I also attended many classes of meditation (dhjana), lectures on ayurvedic methods of natural healing (ayurveda) and cleaning workshops (kriya) - techniques that leads to the self-realization (samadhi).